GBuritica/GBuritica.github.io/_pages/about.md

 I enjoy working on risk assessment with applications to environmental sciences and econometrics.

 Outside the university, I love reading and a fresh just-grind cup of Colombian coffee.
-I spacially enjoy gathering with friends and family around flavorful food and pursuing bucolic landscapes.
+I specially enjoy gathering with friends and family around flavorful food and pursuing bucolic landscapes.

 ## Ongoing projects